-- Keeping up-to-date with changes in practice and participating in life-long learning, personal and professional development. - If in a management role, you should be committed to supporting colleagues through supervision, appraisal and reflective practice, and suitable Continuing Professional Development (CPD), as per current UMHAN requirements and/or the requirements of any other professional bodies staff may be affiliated with. - Keep high standards of personal conduct, behaving with honesty and integrity to ensure your behaviour does not damage public perception of your own practice, your employing organisation or UMHAN. - Provide timely information to UMHAN about any issues related to your conduct or competence that would result in your not being able to meet the Capability and Conduct Framework outlined and would affect your current membership/prevent your membership from being renewed.
+- Keeping up-to-date with changes in practice and participating in life-long learning, personal and professional development. - Keep high standards of personal conduct, behaving with honesty and integrity to ensure your behaviour does not damage public perception of your own practice, your employing organisation or UMHAN. - Provide timely information to UMHAN about any issues related to your conduct or competence that would result in your not being able to meet the capability and conduct framework outlined and would affect your current membership/prevent your membership from being renewed.